Parts of a sentence activities: ideas for implementation.

 Parts of a sentence lesson plan: prior knowledge

 First, I consider what my students know.
 Doing this allows me to encourage students with their understanding of our language.
 Students normally learn parts of a sentence in middle school.
+A quick subject and predicate lesson plan can be a five minute review.
+You might need a fast subject, predicate, object worksheet too.

 Still, my freshmen do not have a firm grasp where we can continue to phrases and clauses.
 Higher level grammar hinges on students at least being able to identify a sentence’s subject and verb.
 (This free digital activity will help you gather data to see where to start your lessons.)
 Second, I plan my parts of a sentence lesson plan based off that data.